 Residents Maintain Autonomy

-In Wood Dale Health and Rehabilitation, 16.65% Percentage of Patients
+In Wood Dale Health and Rehabilitation, 33.33% of Patients

-This is a measure of the percentage of long-term stay patients that required more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
-Many in the industry believe this is a measure of a resident's well-being.
+This is the percentage of patients that required more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may be a sign of decline of a resident's medical condition.

 Ability to Keep Residents Mobile

-In Wood Dale Health and Rehabilitation, 20.73% Percentage of Residents
+In Wood Dale Health and Rehabilitation, 35.24% of Residents

 Hospitalizations